Shreddexz/dnd-cypher/README.md

 ## Use

-The cipher translation tool is available on my website: [billyrebecchi.co.uk/dnd-cipher](http://billyrebecchi.co.uk/dnd-cipher)
+The cipher translation tool is available on the original creator's website: [billyrebecchi.co.uk/dnd-cipher](http://billyrebecchi.co.uk/dnd-cipher)

 ## Setup